petiaccja/Inline-Engine/README.md

 ### Adding your own rendering algorithms
 The above-mentioned rendering task graph provides an interface to implement custom task nodes.
 The nodes inputs and outputs are defined, and the programmer can code the data transform performed on the inputs.
 The node can access the underlying Direct3D 12 API through a simplified interface.
 The framework that executes the task graph takes the responsibility of distributing work accross multiple CPU cores and the scheduling of generated GPU command lists.

-Legal
----
-Inline Engine is free to use, with a 5% royalty on gross product revenue after the first $3,000 per game per calendar quarter from commercial products.
-Contact us if you require custom terms.